 - You cannot claim dependents (use 1040A if you claim dependent expenses)

 - Your income is from common sources, and your taxable interest was not over $1,500

 - Your taxable income is less than $100,000

 - You do not claim income adjustments

-- You do not claim credits other than the earned income credit (EIC)
+- You do not claim credits other than the earned income credit (EITC)

 Using IRS Free File

-Basically the program works through several brand-name tax programs or online fillable forms.
-You can learn more by visiting www.irs.gov/freefile.
-From there, you can choose from two options based on your annual income.
+The program works through several brand-name tax programs or online fillable forms.
+You can choose from two options based on your annual income.
 For those with an adjusted gross income of less than $62,000, you can file your taxes using one of the 14 tax prep software programs Free File partners with.